Clivern/Gauntlet/README.md

     <li><a href="https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-in-ubuntu-16-04">📋 Running Nginx as Web Server/Reverse Proxy for PHP Apps</a></li>
   <li><a href="https://www.digitalocean.com/community/tutorials/how-to-manage-logfiles-with-logrotate-on-ubuntu-16-04">📋 Manage Log Files with logrotate on Ubuntu</a></li>
 </ul>

+📙 Some Tools to Build a Scalable Infrastructure: